FM Technical Profile: WAJH

 Thanks to some creative engineering, the station was able to upgrade to a 500 watt signal, broadcasting from behind a local church in Vestavia Hills atop Shades Crest.
 Both WVSU and WJSR employed directional antennas at this time, pointing away from one-another.
 This greatly improved WVSU's signal in downtown and the southern suburbs, with good reception as far south as Pelham possible.

 WJSR left the airwaves in the spring of 2014 after Jefferson State Community College discontinued their broadcasting courses.
-After the license for that station was turned in, Samford was able to drop the aggressively directional antenna that used to protect WJSR; they shortly received a permit to go completely non-directional, but at a slightly reduced power of 400 watts.
+After the license for that station was turned in, Samford was able to drop the aggressively directional antenna that used to protect WJSR; they shortly received a permit to go completely non-directional, but at a slightly reduced power of 400 watts at 420 feet HAAT (Height Above Average Terrain).
 That permit was finally put on the air in September 2017, nearly three years to the day after it was first issued.

 It was announced in late February 2017 that Sanford University agreed to sell the station to the Alabama Jazz Hall of Fame for $50,000.
-The call letters were scheduled to change to WAJH (Alabama Jazz Hall of Fame) after the sale was consummated.
+The call letters changed to WAJH (Alabama Jazz Hall of Fame) after the sale was consummated.